Blotz/blotz.github.io/content/posts/recipes/homemade-gnocchi.md

 A Lovely [gnocchi recipe](https://www.bbcgoodfood.com/recipes/villa-valentinas-potato-gnocchi) by [valentina harris](https://www.bbcgoodfood.com/author/valentinaharris).
 Works great for batch cooking gnocchi.
 I recommend creating the gnocchi on a day where you are free and freezing the extra dough as it is an intensive cook

-This should take roughly 1 hour 20 mins depending on your cooking ability and if you have he
+This should take roughly 1 hour 20 mins depending on your cooking ability and if you have help.

 ## Equipment